Top 5 Most Affordable Neighborhoods for Renters in Phoenix

 North Mountain Village

-Good news for hiking and nature enthusiasts: One of the most affordable Phoenix neighborhoods also provides ample opportunities to stretch your limbs and indulge in plenty of beautiful (and Instagram-able!) sights.
+Good news for hiking renters seeking a harmonious blend of urban and nature!
+One of the most affordable Phoenix neighborhoods also provides ample opportunities to stretch your limbs and indulge in plenty of beautiful (and Instagram-able!) sights.
 With access to the Phoenix Mountain Preserve, as well as plenty of parks and hiking trails, North Mountain Village is a quiet community for those who want to enjoy both the beauty of nature, and the comfort of living in a big city.
-Plus, the neighborhood is also walkable and very bikeable!
+What’s more, it’s a haven for renters who prefer walkable and bike-friendly surroundings.

 Camelback East

+For renters yearning for an urban-suburban vibe with nature at their doorstep, Camelback East stands out.
 Situated between Piestewa Peak and Camelback Mountain, Camelback East’s appeal lies in its urban-suburban vibe as well as its scenic hiking trails.
 Popular with young professionals, this neighborhood provides residents with plenty of nature-focused activities, such as the Desert Botanical Garden, the Phoenix Zoo and the recently reopened Cholla Trail.
-Camelback East is also popular with renters: A little more than half of the residents there rent their homes.
+Camelback East is also popular with renters: A little more than half of the residents there chose rental apartments over buying.

 Deer Valley Village